contexthub/awareness/README.md

 # Awareness (Context Rule) Sample app

-The Awareness sample app introduces you to the contextual engine features of the ContextHub Developer Portal.
+The Awareness sample app introduces you to the contextual rule features of the ContextHub Developer Portal.

 ### Table of Contents

 1. **[Purpose](#purpose)**